Call Us

 Regenerative Therapies

-- Platelet-Rich Plasma (PRP): Uses the patient’s own growth factors to promote healing of damaged discs
+- Platelet-Rich Plasma (PRP) uses the patient’s own growth factors to promote healing of damaged discs

 - Stem cell therapy (in selected cases) for disc regeneration potential [3]